-Join this webinar to learn about new technology and associated best-practices for recording quality metabolic data from human research participants.
+A webinar focused on new technology and associated best-practices for recording quality metabolic data from human research participants.

 Obtaining accurate and reproducible metabolic data, such as oxygen consumption (VO2), carbon dioxide production (VCO2) and respiratory exchange ratio (RER), from research participants at rest and during exercise provides detailed insights regarding human response and physiology.
 These measurements are extremely important to many research disciplines including exercise physiology, sports science, biomedical engineering, psychophysiology, and various consumer neuroscience applications.